An overview of attachments in Small Improvements

 Both the employee and HR are able to add attachments to an employee’s user profile.
 Uploading files such as an employee’s role description and a get-to-know-me document make for a more complete overview of the individual.

-Employees can access attachments from their profiles directly from the Helpful Resources sidebar when viewing other content in the application, for example while writing notes in a 1:1 meeting with their manager.
+Employees can access attachments from their profiles directly from the Helpful Resources sidebar when viewing other content in the application (e.g., while writing notes in a 1:1 meeting with their manager).

 Attachments in Performance Reviews

-Both the employee, managers, and HR admins can add attachments directly on the performance review.
-This enables feedback conversations to be enhanced with outside content that doesn't easily fit into other review questions, but can be directly accessed on the review itself.
+Both the employee, managers, and HR admins can add attachments directly to the performance review.
+This enables feedback conversations to be enhanced with outside content that doesn't easily fit into other review questions but can be directly accessed on the review itself.

 - Employees can add projects and other feedback/reviews to support their self-assessment.
 If your team is working out of multiple online tools, it’s great to be able to export data in those tools and attach to their assessment come review time.